-Nationally, under NPO 6, there is an objective to 'regenerate and rejuvenate cities, towns and villages of all types and scale as environmental assets, that can accommodate changing roles and functions, increased residential population and employment activity and enhanced levels of amenity and design quality, in order to sustainably influence and support their surrounding area'.
+Nationally, there is an objective to 'regenerate and rejuvenate cities, towns and villages of all types and scale as environmental assets, that can accommodate changing roles and functions, increased residential population and employment activity and enhanced levels of amenity and design quality, in order to sustainably influence and support their surrounding area'.
 This will become increasingly relevant as trends in retail and other sectors continue to change and urban areas look to reinvent themselves to different degrees.
-The place of funding under the Rural and Urban Regeneration and Development Fund in applying a tailored approach to development is set out in National Policy Objective 7 and South Dublin County has been to the fore in using this funding mechanism to best advantage in Clonburris and Adamstown SDZs and the Tallaght and City Edge regeneration areas.
+The place of funding under the Rural and Urban Regeneration and Development Fund in applying a tailored approach to development is set out in National Policy Objective 7 and South Dublin County has been to the fore in using this funding mechanism to best advantage in Clonburris and Adamstown SDZs and the Naas Road regeneration area.

 Key strategic employment areas for South Dublin have been identified in the RSES.
-These are concentrated at Grange Castle Business Park and the regeneration areas at Tallaght (Cookstown) and the City Edge / City Edge Strategic Framework area.
+These are concentrated at Grange Castle Business Park and the regeneration areas at Tallaght (Cookstown) and the Naas Road/Ballymount area.

 The RSES also supports the implementation of Local Authority Local Economic and Community Plans (LECP), in collaboration with Local and Economic Development Committees (LCDCs), and using spatial planning policies, seeks to reduce the number of people in or at risk of poverty and social exclusion in the Region.
 South Dublin County's LECP will be reviewed during the preparation of this Development Plan and a co-ordinated approach to policy and actions in both plans will be pursued.
 There are many other relevant national and regional policy objectives.
 These are referenced by number within individual Development Plan policies and objectives and are set out in full at Appendix 7.